 The center of Sukhothai

-The central area is open daily from 6:30 am to 7:30 pm.
+The central area of the Sukhothai historical park is open daily from 6:30 am to 7:30 pm.
 On Saturdays even until 9 pm.
 The entrance fee is 100 baht for foreigners and 10 baht extra for your bike.
 Walls surround the center, which is laid out in a rectangle.
 The entrance is to the east (see map) on the main street where the city’s hotels and restaurants are lined up.
 There are a total of 16 temples and several small lakes within the green park.
-I visited Sukhothai at the end of March and accordingly the history park was little visited.
+I visited Sukhothai at the end of March and accordingly the sights were little visited.

 Wat Sa Si